netsiphon/nagios-eventhandler-cachet/README.md

  - Get a Cachet API key: Create a new user in Cachet dashboard, login with this user, and get the API key in his profile.
  - Copy cachet_notify to /usr/share/nagios3/plugins/eventhandlers (depending on your configuration)
  - Change URL and API key in cachet_notification source code
- - Try it: `./cachet_notify 'My Cachet component' 'My nagios service' CRITICAL HARD 'The service is Critical'`
+ - Try it: `./cachet_notify 'My Cachet component' 'My nagios service' CRITICAL HARD 'The service is Critical' '0'`

 ## Configuration